 1.2.
 Protein microarrays

 Protein microarrays are produced in a similarly fashion as to DNA arrays by immobilising proteins at high density on a solid surface (Sutandy et al., 2013).
-The arrays contain specific probing molecules such as antigens or antibodies that can be recognised via fluorescent labels or detected by mass spectrometry (MS) (SELDI-TOF [surface-enhanced laser desorption/ionization-time of flght] or MALDI-TOF [matrix-assisted laser desorption/ionisation--time of flght]) (Sutandy et al., 2013; Yu et al., 2006).
+The arrays contain specific probing molecules such as antigens or antibodies that can be recognised via fluorescent labels or detected by mass spectrometry (MS) (SELDI-TOF [surface-enhanced laser desorption/ionization-time of flight] or MALDI-TOF [matrix-assisted laser desorption/ionisation--time of flight]) (Sutandy et al., 2013; Yu et al., 2006).
 The principle of the reaction between an immobilised capture molecule and a protein target analyte present in the sample relies on antibody/antigen recognition or protein/protein interaction.
 Protein arrays are used for antigen or antibody detection in blood samples, the discovery of disease biomarkers and the discovery of the mechanism of pathogenesis and immune response to a pathogen by different host.
 For example, a protein microarray containing 1406 predicted Brucella melitensis proteins was used to screen sera from experimentally infected goats and naturally infected humans and to demonstrate the differences in the immune response in goat and humans following B. melitensis infection (Liang et al., 2010).
 In addition, protein microarrays can be used for detection of antibodies directed against specific pathogens and monitoring the changes in cellular protein expression.

-Surface-enhanced laser desorption/ionisation-time of flght mass spectrometry
+Surface-enhanced laser desorption/ionisation-time of flight mass spectrometry

 Technological advances have enabled the microarray platform to achieve sufficient standardisation and method validation as well as efficient probe printing, liquid handling and signal visualisation.
 Some major challenges from using protein microarrays in routine diagnostics are the need for highly specific antibodies to prevent false-positive results and the need to produce large numbers of antibodies in a high throughput fashion (Sutandy et al., 2013).